midnight-mira/SuperCert--Transcript-Verification-System-for-Engineering-Colleges-using-Blockchain/README.md

 2. Server (for mongoDB and RestAPIs)
 3. Parent file (which contains contracts and abis)

-Follow along with _README_ in each folder to correctly configure and execute the contract files __STEP 1.__
+Follow along with _README_ in each folder to correctly configure and execute the contract files.

+__STEP 1.__
 1. install the npm file (parent directory)
    ```js